Ankit-Gupta-11/Who-Will-Leave-a-Job/README.md

-# Who will Leave the Job?
+# Who will Leave a Job?

 <p align="justify">
-Who will leave the job is a machine learning project which predicts who will not accept the job or who will not be eligible for the job by considering a few trends of the intern during the training process.
+Who will leave a job is a machine learning project which predicts who will not accept the job or who will not be eligible for the job by considering a few trends of the intern during the training process.
 </p>

 ## Table of Content